Alag Alag

-Alag Alag is a 1985 Hindi film starring Shashi Kapoor, Rajesh Khanna and Tina Munim in the lead roles, produced by Rajesh Khanna and directed by one of his favourite directors Shakti Samanta.
-The film is best remembered for the way it was shot in Kashmir, and its different storyline.
-It was remake of the 1982 Pakistani movie Meherbani / Meharbani, which was produced by Parvez Malik in 1982.
-In 1992, Ram Awatar Agnihotri wrote that it was in this film that Munim showed the "first sparks" of the dedicated actress she would become.
+Alag Alag (lit.
+'Different Different') is a 1985 Indian Hindi-language romantic drama film directed by Shakti Samanta and produced by Rajesh Khanna.
+It stars Khanna, Shashi Kapoor and Tina Munim in the lead roles.
+The film is best remembered for its unique storyline and its shooting locations in Jammu and Kashmir.

+It is a remake of the 1982 Pakistani film Meharbani by Parvez Malik.
+Ram Awatar Agnihotri wrote that it was in this film that Munim showed the "first sparks" of the dedicated actress she would become.